Find someone who shares your passion and do it together.

 2. They can push you harder than you push yourself

-This one is my absolute favorite!
+This one is my absolute favourite!
 I love the challenge and struggle Jamie puts me through.
 Example, I just finished my last rep on lat pulldown, Jamie pushes me back down and makes the weight a bit lighter and has me do more reps.
 This form of training is called a “Drop Set.”
 He does this for so many different exercises!
 It’s a lot of fun to do, not only are you feeling that extra burn, but your muscles are loving the extra pump as well!

 If you want to see more training techniques that I incorporate into my routine check out “Level Up Your Workouts.”
 These techniques are fun, challenging, and a great way to switch things up with your workout routine.
 Tricking your muscles by doing something different, adding in more weight, resistance, etc, will help them grow.

 Even though for us, Jamie and I never talk during out workouts, unless it’s about rest time, workout etc. However being at the gym with your partner is still very good quality time together.
 You’re both pushing and motivating each other and it’s just a different bond than just laying down cuddling.